-Please note that the listed Courses of Reading for ASP Courses 2 & 4 in this Catalog are still tentative.
-The final materials will be published in the December 2010 Examination Catalog to be released at a later date.
+Please note that the included Courses of Reading for ASP Courses 2 & 4 in this catalog are currently under review and are only tentative.

-For the examinees' convenience, the public on-line sources of some materials are included.
+For the examinees' convenience, the known public on-line sources of some materials are included.
 Please inform the Society if there are any copyright restrictions in downloading the said materials.

-2010 FELLOWSHIP COURSES
+2011 FELLOWSHIP COURSES